We’ve compiled a list of 30 common interview questions to ask potential new hires that will attract the best employees with the strongest:

 5. What safety precautions do you take while installing or repairing a plumbing system?

 Safety plays a key role when installing or repairing plumbing systems, whether it means following proper safety protocols in a customer's home or business, or preventing injury while on the job.
-Assess the job seeker’s knowledge for plumbing work safety, then use their answers to improve your company's safety training procedures or remove unnecessary rules.
+Assess the applicant’s knowledge of plumbing work safety, then ask how the candidate would address common plumbing safety violations when out on a plumbing job.

 Technical Skills Questions